mpoore/packer-plugin-salt/README.md

 ### From Sources

-If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `go build` from the root directory.
+If you prefer to build the plugin from source, clone the GitHub repository locally and run the command `go build` from the root directory.
 Upon successful compilation, a `packer-plugin-salt` plugin binary file can be found in the root directory.